Free Professional Dog Training

-K-9 PALS desperately needs monetary donations to take care of the dogs abandoned at Santa Barbara County shelter and other dogs from kill shelters in need of rescue and placement, and dogs that K-9 PALS rescues to rehome.
+K-9 PALS depends on monetary donations in order to provide care and resources for the dogs abandoned of Santa Barbara County shelters and other shelters in need of rescue and placement, and dogs that K-9 PALS rescues to rehome.

 How can I make a donation to K-9 PALS?